flauwekeul/workshop-rxjs-breakout/README.md

 ## Creating the game

-9 steps in (more or less) increasing difficulty:
+9 steps in (more or less) increasing difficulty.

 ### Step 1: Render a paddle that "follows" the mouse